‘House Of Cards’ Season 5 First Look With Patricia Clarkson, Campbell Scott

 — House of Cards (@HouseofCards) January 20, 2017

-House of Cards have added Oscar-nominated actress Patricia Clarkson and Campbell Scott.
+House of Cards has added Oscar-nominated actress Patricia Clarkson and Campbell Scott.
 This will be the first season without the showrunner and creator Beau Willimon.
-The new showrunners Melissa James Gibson and Frank Pugliese are internal hires and have a similar playwriting background to Willimon and joined the series in the fourth season as writers.
+The new showrunners, Melissa James Gibson and Frank Pugliese, are internal hires and have a similar playwriting background to Willimon and joined the series in the fourth season as writers.

 Robin Wright e Patricia Clarkson em primeira foto da nova temporada de House Of Cards!
 Estreia em Maio na @netflixbrasil